jsiig/parim-calendar-tt/README.md

 nice with GET + JSON body, I chose the POST path.
 * So, I haven't worked with TypeScript, React or Redux in over 6 months now.
 [This is the guide I used to get started again.](https://levelup.gitconnected.com/set-up-a-typescript-react-redux-project-35d65f14b869)
-Feels like a bit of a mess I must say, feels like it needs a refactor.
 * At the time of writing this README, I haven't added any tests or runtime PropTypes.